microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/sharepointprotectionpolicy.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Protection Policy represents the plan defined by the Global Admin or SharePoint Online Admin to protect SharePoint Online.
-It will contain details of what data to protect, when to protect it and for what time period to retain the protected data for SharePoint Online.
+It will contain details of what data to protect, when to protect it and for what time period to retain the protected data for a single M365 service.

 Inherits from [protectionPolicyBase](../resources/protectionpolicybase.md).